jimkits/jimkits/README.md

 ---

 ## Game Tracker
-This is a reference site for video games, featuring searchable sections like items, weapons, and armour organized as browsable cards.
+A searchable reference site for video games, with content like items, weapons, and armour organized into browsable card sections.
+It's built to scale to multiple games, each with its own visual theme.

 [Play it now!](https://game-tracker-db.vercel.app/)